Oakland, California, Workers' Compensation Law Firm

 Protecting Your Rights

-Making statements to an adjuster — At some point, an adjuster may call asking you to make a recorded statement about your medical condition or treatment.
+Making problematic statements to an adjuster - At some point, an adjuster may call asking you to make a recorded statement about your medical condition or treatment.
 If this happens, get legal advice as soon as possible.
-There are certain things the adjuster can and cannot ask you, and we can inform you.
+There are certain things the adjuster can and cannot ask you, about which we can inform and prepare you so that you do not mistakenly say something the insurance company can later use against you.

-Formal depositions — A deposition is taken under oath, and statements you make can be used to cut off your benefits.
+Formal depositions - A deposition is taken under oath, and statements you make can be used to cut off your benefits.
 You could even face criminal charges if you make false statements in a deposition.
-An attorney at our firm can explain the deposition process and if necessary, be present during the deposition session to advise you of your rights.
+An attorney at our firm can clearly explain the deposition process to you, prepare you accordingly, and if necessary, be present during the deposition session to advise you of your rights.

-Surveillance by insurance adjusters — Can a workers' compensation insurance adjuster undertake surveillance and take video footage of you?
-In certain circumstances an adjuster can — and this evidence could lead to the loss of your workers' compensation benefits.
-An attorney at our firm can explain your rights, and why you should be wary of posting certain information and photos in public venues such as Facebook and LinkedIn.
+Surveillance by insurance adjusters - Can a workers' compensation insurance adjuster undertake surveillance and take video footage of you?
+In certain circumstances, yes-and this evidence could lead to the loss of your workers' compensation benefits.
+An attorney at our firm can explain your rights in these matters, and why you should be wary of posting certain information and photos in public venues such as Facebook and LinkedIn.

 Free Consultation With a Lawyer